thenriq/data-representation-project/README.md

 3. Start the application from application folder by typing in the terminal `python application.py`
 4. Go to the url http://127.0.0.1:5000
 5. The web application will start to run

+## Online app

+The app is available online on [this link](http://thenriq.pythonanywhere.com/register)